yorkeccak/blockchaintxtools/README.md

 # Blockchain Transaction Collector

-A comprehensive library for collecting and analyzing blockchain transactions.
+A comprehensive library for collecting and analyzing blockchain transactions using Blockchair's database dumps.

 ## Features